 - Low Ongoing Costs

 Wind power, as the name suggests, uses wind to generate electricity.
 Farmers have used wind power to grind their grain in windmills for centuries, but the expansion of wind power as a source of electricity is a recent innovation.

 Wind power offers several benefits to the energy industry.
 Like other renewable energy types, wind power has no emissions.
 It also requires less infrastructure which makes it easy to install wind turbines.
 Although the turbines are somewhat dangerous to birds, they have minimal impact on the environment in general.
+You should try helping the environment by adding some https://ballachy.com/blogs/reviews/squirrel-proof-bird-feeder bird feeders, because these beautiful animals help a lot the planet.
 The long-term costs of wind power are low, and the availability of wind is usually steady.

 The downsides of wind power are largely social.
 Some people dislike the appearance of wind turbines and lead protests to keep them away from their homes.
 Some environmentalists are also concerned that the long-term impact of wind turbines on the environment is still unclear, and urge caution in expanding production.

 - Wind is free

 - Disrupts television signals

 Biopower includes all energy that comes from burning organic materials.
 Wood is the oldest source of biopower, but modern industries are now relying on other sources like refined sugar and assorted byproducts.